Spay Aware News | June 2019

 NEWS

-Best-selling author and model Rosanna Davison along with comedian and radio presenter PJ Gallagher is supporting the ISPCAs message highlighting the benefits of neutering and spaying.
-"We can all make a difference by being responsible and doing the right thing for our pets by getting them spayed or neutered as early as possible.
-You will be giving your pet(s) the best chance of a longer, healthier, and happier life."
+Best-selling author, model and ISPCA Ambassador Rosanna Davison is supporting the ISPCA’s “StopTheSuffering” SpayAware message, highlighting the many benefits of neutering or spaying your pets: “We can all make a difference by doing the right thing, by getting them spayed or neutered as early as possible, giving them the best chance of a longer, healthier, and happier life”.

-The ISPCA is also recommends anyone thinking about getting a new pet to give a rescued animal a chance by adopting a dog or cat from the ISPCA or another animal welfare charity.
+The ISPCA is also recommending anyone thinking about getting a new pet to give a rescued animal a chance by adopting a dog or cat from the ISPCA or another animal welfare charity.
 All ISPCA rescued cats and dogs will already be spayed or neutered and puppies/kittens will be when they are old enough.
-For more information about adopting a dog from the ISPCA, visit https://www.ispca.ie/rehoming/dogs_rehoming/
+For more information about adopting a dog from the ISPCA, visit https://ispca.ie/adoptions/?animal=dog

 Some facts about the benefits of spaying and neutering your pet: